 The City of Milwaukee is realizing some cost savings because less garbage is going to the landfill from program participants.
 DPW is providing a credit towards the cost of service to those subscribers to thank them for participating and to recognize the anticipated landfill savings.
 This savings is $1 per month per participating household.
 This reduces the cost to $12.75 per household per month.
 DPW is also, separate from these savings, providing the cart to participants at no charge.

 Yes, a participant can agree to share the use of the cart with neighbors; however, DPW cannot split the costs associated with this program between addresses.

 How can my large apartment complex or business participate?

 This program is for 1 - 4 unit residential participants.
 Several companies provide this type of service for commercial accounts.
 We encourage you to speak with these companies to find a service that meets your needs.

 These videos were made for Portland, Oregon and are provided here as a resource for Milwaukee's pilot program.
 While Portland's program is similar to our pilot program, there are some differences.

-Please note, that raw meat is NOT accepted in Milwaukee's Pilot Study and all food scraps MUST be bagged in either paper bags or BPI Certified compostable plastic bags.
+Please note, that raw meat is NOT accepted in Milwaukee's Pilot Study and all food scraps MUST be bagged in paper bags.
 Yard waste can be loose in the cart.